 11 But you, O man of God, flee these things, and pursue righteousness, godliness, faith, love, endurance, and gentleness.
 12 Fight the good fight of faith.
 Take hold of the eternal life to which you were called, and then confessed the good confession in the presence of many witnesses.
-13 I charge you in the presence of God who gives life to all things, and in the presence of Christ Jesus, who confessed the good confession when he testified before Pontius Pilate: 14 Keep the commandment without stain or reproach until the appearing of our Lord Jesus Christ, 15 which God5 will display at its proper time.6 For he is7 the blessed and only Potentate, the King of kings and Lord of lords, 16 who alone possesses immortality and dwells8 in unapproachable light, whom no man has seen or can see.
+13 I charge you in the presence of God, who gives life to all things, and in the presence of Christ Jesus, who himself confessed the good confession when he testified before Pontius Pilate: 14 Keep the commandment without stain or reproach until the appearing of our Lord Jesus Christ, 15 which God5 will display at its own proper time.6 For he is7 the blessed and only Potentate, the King of kings and Lord of lords, 16 who alone possesses immortality and dwells8 in unapproachable light, whom no man has seen or can see.
 To him be honor9 and eternal dominion.10 Amen.

 Instructions for the Rich

-17 Instruct those who are rich in this present age not to be high-minded or to set their hopes on uncertain riches, but to set them on God, who richly provides us with all things for our enjoyment.
+17 Instruct those who are wealthy in this present age not to be high-minded, or to set their hopes on uncertain riches, but to set them on God, who richly provides us with all things for our enjoyment.
 18 Tell them to do good, to be rich in good deeds, generous and eager to share with others, 19 thereby storing up for themselves a good foundation for the age11 to come, so that they may take hold of the life that is life indeed.12

 20 O Timothy!
 Guard carefully the sacred trust,13 turning away from the profane babblings and arguments14 of what is falsely called “knowledge”— 21 knowledge that some have openly professed, thereby wandering away from the faith.

 Grace be with you all.

 - I.e. as one who sells himself into slavery; or slaves

 - Lit. wranglings over mere words (small matters)